red-gate/Tech-Radar/README.md

 Like Thoughtworks we don't make a big deal out of the quadrants.
 It just exists as a way to break up the radar.

+## Rings

+The rings in the quadrants help us choose the technology.
+The rings are:

+* *Adopt* - This is the technology you should be choosing to solve a problem.
+Everything in here forms our default set of technology choices (for example, C#)

+* *Explore* - This has potential and is worth experimenting with in 10% time or running a trial on your team.

+* *Endure* - This is no longer how we do things.
+It is OK for this to be used in Product Development, but don't add more of it and migrate off it wherever possible.

+* *Retire* - Don't use this technology!
+If you are using it then you should be spending some time migrating away from this.
+Examples of this would include old libraries that aren't updated with security frameworks.